tsugicontrib/tsugi-node-sample/README.md

 Sample Tsugi Application For Node
 =================================

+**Deprecated:** As of November 2018, this effort is deprecated.
+We are in the process of developing a new technology / apprach that will allow Tsugi tools to be built in a wide range of environments connected to the core of Tsugi using web services wather than through the database as is done in this approach.

 **Under Construction:** This is just emerging test code to explore how to approach a Tsugi (www.tsugi.org) implementation for Node.
 For now the application and emergent Tsugi library code will all